WDI-SEA/react-development-course-materials/01-React Key Concepts/README.md

 - The quiz is on my GA.
 The quiz file in this repo is a readme with instructions on how to administer the quiz, as well as a question-by-question walkthrough for ease of reviewing with students.

 - The Films Project is homework (but you can begin it in class).
-The full script of that lesson is student-facing (rather than embedded in the instructor Teaching Tips of Talking Points).
+The full script of that lesson is student-facing (rather than embedded in the non-student facing presenter notes as with other activities).